Malulu/metaphorsrobot/call.md

 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>Audience</h3>
-		<p align="justify">This workshop encourages designers, artists, writers, film-makers, architects, philosophers, psychologists, computer scientists and engineers, to speculate on alternative metaphors for human-robot interactions.
+		<p align="justify">This workshop encourages designers, artists, writers, film-makers, architects, philosophers, psychologists, computer scientists, and engineers, to speculate on alternative metaphors for human-robot interactions.
 We aim to create a space for discussing different perspectives on how to design social robots that goes beyond the current, singular notion of social robots.</p>
 	</div>
 	<div class="6u 12u$(small)">
 		<h3> Deadlines and Registration</h3>